buoyancy99/diffusion-forcing/README.md

 # Infra instructions

-This repo is forked from [Boyuan Chen](https://boyuan.space/)'s research template repo.
+This repo is forked from [Boyuan Chen](https://boyuan.space/)'s research template [repo](https://github.com/buoyancy99/research-template).
+By its MIT license, you must keep the above sentence in `README.md` and the `LICENSE` file to credit the author.

 All experiments can be launched via `python -m main +name=xxxx {options}` where you can fine more details later in this article.